 Our Analysis and Test Results

-The Lighthouse 400 has two 3-watt LEDs and it has the option of lighting up 360 degrees or 180 degrees.
+The Lighthouse 400 has two 3-watt LEDs and it has the option of lighting up 180 or 360 degrees around the lantern.
 It is powered by an internal battery that is rechargeable only by its USB plug or hand crank.

 Ease of Use

-This light is easy to use.
+This light is relatively simple to use.
 Just plug the USB cord into a power source or solar charger and the four blue lights on the front will be lit when the charge is complete.
 Turn the power knob to the left and one side (180 degrees) will be lit; turn it to the right and both sides (360 degrees) will light up.
 You can also use its USB port to charge a smartphone, digital music player, ebook, or tablet.
-The USB port wasn't extremely reliable.
-Sometimes during testing when a smartphone was plugged into it for charging, it didn't work.
-It seemed as though it was working because the blue battery indicator lights would flash and the iPhone would light up, like it was charging, but the lightning bolt charging indicator on the phone wasn't present and no charge was happening.
-Other times, it charged just fine and it took about two and a half hours to charge a smartphone 50 percent and approximately five hours for a full charge.
+As with some other models like the Suaoki LED Camping Lantern, the USB port isn't extremely reliable.
+Sometimes during testing when a smartphone was plugged in for charging, the light didn't recognize the device.
+It appeared that it was working because the blue battery indicator lights would flash and the smartphone would light up like it was charging, but in reality, it was not.
+Other times, a device would connect just fine, but it took about two and a half hours to boost a smartphone 50 percent and approximately five hours for a full charge.

 The Lighthouse is a sturdy product especially considering its intricate USB parts.
-The USB cord wraps neatly around the lantern and tucks into a holding spot snugly.
-We wished the cord and the port had covers to protect them from dust and dirt, but they held up pretty well during our testing.
+The USB cord wraps neatly around the lantern and stows away snugly.
+We wish the cord and the port had covers to protect them from dust and dirt, but they held up pretty well during our testing.
 The USB port did prove to be bit finicky and occasionally didn't charge a smartphone when it was plugged in.
 The two main LED lights have two plastic covers — a frosted white small cover inside of a larger clear plastic cover.
 The clear plastic outer cover is prone to scratches and nicks but it is thick and sturdy.
 The wire legs fold up and down and snap securely into place in both the closed and open position.
 The metal legs are covered in a rubbery plastic that keeps them from slipping on smooth surfaces.

 This product has a nice dimmable light and can be lit with 360 degrees of light or 180.
-We found the 180- degree feature nice while walking but we felt like the handle was a little small and there is barely enough room to fit your fingers through.
-However, you could use a carabiner to clip it to something.
-It has a crazy red flashing mode that we didn't use much — it could be used in an emergency but mostly just looks like disco mode.
+We found the 180-degree option was nice when we were out walking, but we felt like the handle was a little small — barely enough room to fit your fingers through.
+It has a red flashing mode that we didn't use much — it could be used in an emergency but mostly just looks like a red disco party.
 The battery level indicator has four blue lights that are all lit at full charge and go from four, to three, to two, to one light lit as the battery level diminishes.
 The Lighthouse is powered by a USB cord or the plastic hand crank on the top.
 You can power your smartphone or tablet by the USB port, but our testing revealed that the USB port was finicky and sometimes wouldn't charge.

 You can use this product with its legs folded up and it's pretty sturdy.
 If you need it to have less height you can fold the legs down, but it is a little bit wobbly despite the rubberized coating on the metal legs.